Undecidability of the spectral gap in rotationally symmetric Hamiltonians: Encoding the Halting problem in a 1D reflection symmetric Hamiltonian

 \subsection{QPE-based machine for writing inputs}

-We will later see how an arbitrary QTM can be encoded into a $1$-dimensional translationally-invariant and nearest-neighbor Hamiltonian, in such a way that the local Hilbert space dimension is a function only of the alphabet size and number of internal states (i.e., finite).
-This allows us to encode any universal Turing Machine in a Hamiltonian with fixed local dimension.
-However, a way of feeding any desired input to this universal machine is also needed, and for that purpose, a special family of Quantum Turing Machines is built in Section 3 of \cite{CPW22}.

-All of the TM from this family share the same alphabet size and number of internal states, but their transition rules vary.
+The problem of generating any desired input to feed a Universal Turing Machine (UTM) is solved in Section 3 in \cite{CPW22}, where the authors design a QTM based on the Quantum Phase Estimation (QPE) algorithm.
 Their purpose is to guarantee that for every $n \in \mathbb{N}$, its binary representation $|n|$ can be written to tape, and after that, the machine halts deterministically.
-The construction is based on the Quantum Phase Estimation (QPE) algorithm.

 This is detailed in Theorem 10 of \cite{CPW22}, and as the authors state, it is the only quantum ingredient in the result.
 Some special requirements (well-formed, normal form, unidirectional QTMs) for the machine are needed, but they explicitly construct this particular family of QTMs that fulfills all of them, denoted as $P_n$.
 We will use this same $P_n$ in our result, without any modifications.
 As in their work, this will also be our only quantum gadget.